dhawanmanik84/Install-Ngnix-on-AzureVM/README.md

 # Install-Ngnix-on-Azurevm

-**Step 1: Create Azure VM using Linux distribution OS in the Azure Portal **(Configure the VM as per the requirements)
+Step 1: Create Azure VM using Linux distribution OS in the Azure Portal
+* Configure the VM as per the requirements

-**Step 2: Login to the Azure VM using SSH - Make sure Port 22 (SSH) is enabled in the Azure VM’s network security group** (Use terminal for Linux/MacOS, Putty for Windows or Azure Cloud Shell)
+Step 2: Login to the Azure VM using SSH
+* Make sure Port 22 (SSH) is enabled in the Azure VM’s network security group**
+* Use terminal for Linux/MacOS, Putty for Windows or Azure Cloud Shell*

-**Step 3: Run the below script to install Nginx **
+Step 3: Run the below script to install Nginx

 #!/bin/bash
 # Update the package list